 We’ve split the info into six sections — tap on a word to jump to the info

 - How to meet people and avoid feeling lonely

 Remember you can get answers to any questions or get help by:

 Calling +44 (0)113 343 7000 (from outside of the UK)

 Calling 0800 915 0402 (from inside the UK.
 This is free phone number, and you won’t be charged for calling this from your mobile or landline).

-If you’re a resident in accommodation run by the University then you can find out lots of information about this on the Accommodation website, with sections on payment, health and safety, getting essential food and supplies delivered and self-isolating in residences, plus more.
+If you’re a resident in accommodation run by the University then you can find out lots of information about this on the Accommodation website, with sections on payment, health and safety, plus more.

 For more community information regarding University residences, join the Residence Life Facebook group.

 If your question isn’t answered on their webpages, here’s the University accommodation contact details.